jonnonz1/nz-statute-book/acts/public/2000/hauraki-gulf-marine-park-act-2000.md

 If, in the opinion of the Minister, the inclusion of a taiapure-local fishery or mataitai reserve in the Hauraki Gulf Marine Park is in accordance with the purpose of the Park, that taiapure-local fishery or mataitai reserve may, with the consent of the Minister of Fisheries and the committee of management or the tangata whenua, as the case may be, be included in the Park.

 ### 37 Effect of Park
-(1) Any person holding, controlling, or administering land, foreshore, seabed, marine reserve, a taiapure-local fishery, or a mataitai reserve in the Hauraki Gulf Marine Park must recognise and give effect to the purpose of the Park.
+(1) Any person holding, controlling, or administering land, foreshore, seabed, a marine reserve, a high protection area, a seafloor protection area, a taiapure-local fishery, or a mataitai reserve in the Hauraki Gulf Marine Park must recognise and give effect to the purpose of the Park.
 (2) Nothing in this Part—
   (a) affects any land in the Hauraki Gulf, its islands, or coastal area, that is not expressly included in the Park in accordance with this Part:
   (b) limits the ability of the Minister or an administering body to acquire conservation areas, reserves, wildlife refuges, wildlife sanctuaries, or marine reserves within the Gulf or the Park: